Revisiting the matching of black hole tidal responses: a systematic study of relativistic and logarithmic corrections: Worldline EFT for Schwarzschild BHs

-We can use the above geometric objects to define field multipole moments, \be E^{(s)}_{L} \equiv E^{(s)}_{\mu_1 \mu_2 \cdots \mu_\ell}e^{\mu_1}_{\langle a_1} e^{\mu_2}_{a_2} \cdots e^{\mu_\ell}_{a_\ell\rangle}\,, \ee where $L$ denote the multi index $a_1,a_2,\ldots a_n$, and $\langle ... \rangle$ denotes the symmetric trace free (STF) part.
+We can use the above geometric objects to define field multipole moments, \be E^{(s)}_{L} \equiv E^{(s)}_{\mu_1 \mu_2 \cdots \mu_\ell}e^{\mu_1}_{\langle a_1} e^{\mu_2}_{a_2} \cdots e^{\mu_\ell}_{a_\ell\rangle}\,, \ee where $L$ denotes the multi-index $a_1,a_2,\ldots a_n$, and $\langle ... \rangle$ denotes the symmetric trace-free (STF) part.
 Explicitly, we have \be \ee where $C_{\alpha \beta \mu \nu}$ is the Weyl tensor.
 The effective action is naturally built from the fields' multipole moments $E^{(s)}_{L}$.
-In particular, the leading order (quadratic in perturbations) effective point particle action is given by: \be \ee As usual in the EFT, perturbation theory is organized in terms of the field strength and the derivative expansion.
-Note that since the theory is non-relativistic, spatial and temporal derivatives in the body's rest frame enter effective operators on different footing, e.g. the first term in~\eqref{eq:eft1} does not have time derivatives at all.
+In particular, the leading order (quadratic in perturbations) effective point-particle action is given by: \be \ee As usual in the EFT, perturbation theory is organized in terms of the field strength and the derivative expansion.
+Note that since the theory is nonrelativistic, spatial and temporal derivatives in the body's rest frame enter effective operators on different footing; e.g., the first term in~\eqref{eq:eft1} does not have time derivatives at all.
 The frequency of the perturbation should also be smaller than the object's inverse size in order for the EFT to be valid, $\omega R \ll 1$.
 We will suppress the index $(s)$ in what follows.

-Note that due to isomorphism between the STF tensors and spherical harmonics~\cite{Thorne:1980ru}, the number of indices in $L$ corresponds to a multipole index $\ell$, i.e. $L=(a)$ describes the dipole (not present for spin-2 perturbations), $L=(a_1 a_2)$ describes the quadrupole, $L=(a_1 a_2 a_3)$ - the octupole moment, etc. The monopole moment ($\ell=0$) may be present only for spin-0 fluctuations.
+Note that due to isomorphism between the STF tensors and spherical harmonics~\cite{Thorne:1980ru}, the number of indices in $L$ corresponds to a multipole index $\ell$; i.e., $L=(a)$ describes the dipole (not present for spin-2 perturbations), $L=(a_1 a_2)$ describes the quadrupole, $L=(a_1 a_2 a_3)$ - the octupole moment, etc. The monopole moment ($\ell=0$) may be present only for spin-0 fluctuations.